regularsteven/letslapse/README.md

  > in some instances, this will fail if previously ssh'd to a same name or IP
  > edit C:\Users\user-name\.ssh on windows / "ssh-keygen -R raspberrypi.local" on ubuntu
  > remove the raspberrypi.local line, save and SSH again
- > can find devices and IPs of devices on linux with nmap -sP 192.168.1.0/24
+ > can find devices on network across IPs of devices on linux with nmap -sP 192.168.1.0/24
 3) update user password / system
  > passwd
  > sudo apt update